Azerbaijani defense minister visits exercise command control post (VIDEO) | News.az

 Azerbaijani defense minister visits exercise command control post (VIDEO)

-Azerbaijani Defense Minister, Colonel General Zakir Hasanov and the ministry’s leadership, who are in the frontline zone as part of the large-scale operational-tactical exercises, have visited the command control post deployed in the terrain in field conditions.
+During the regular stage of the exercises, Defense Minister, Colonel General Zakir Hasanov visited the exercise command control post deployed in the terrain in the field conditions and checked the organization of the combat activity of the troops.

-After inspecting the organization of the combat activity of the troops, the minister visited the groups of operation management, logistic, combat control, artillery, reconnaissance, air defense, and control of other troops, and gave relevant instructions in connection with the activities of staffs.
+The minister also viewed groups on general operations management, logistic, combat control, artillery, air defense and control of other troops, as well as simulation and tactical classrooms, and gave relevant instructions in connection with the activities of headquarters, in particular on the use of new combat means adopted into armament.

-Then, the Defense Ministry leadership inspected the combat capability of military equipment of the military units stationed in the frontline zone.
-Minister Hasanov watched the foremost positions of the armed forces of Armenia and gave relevant instructions.

-The minister inquired about the service and living conditions of servicemen who are on combat duty on the front line and talked to them at the tea table.